dplanitzer/Serena/Commands/shell/README.md

 #### INPUT [prompt]

 Prints the prompt 'prompt' if provided and then allows the user to enter a line of text.
-Then prints the text that the user has entered to standard output.
+Then returns the text that the user has entered.

 #### LOAD [--hex] \<path>